 - Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.

-• The tuition fee includes all course materials, student fees and access to appropriate technology.
+- The tuition fee includes all course materials, student fees and access to appropriate technology. - Students are expected to provide their own computers and related equipment.